JMcCaslinDev/Meal-Prep-Website/readme.md

 ### Backend Components
 - Built on Node.js with Express as the web server.
-- MySQL for database management.
+- MySQL for database management (Moved local from aws due to rising costs).
 - Efficient handling of asynchronous database operations using async-mutex.

 ## Technical Aspects